stressedball/interactive-rating-component-main/README.md

 I have doubts for the card's background-color, as the design template seems to have a gradient effect.
 My eyes could be lying to me though.

 ***I try to keep the challenges as simple as possible in terms of 'code infrastructure'.
 Which means using HTML/CSS and avoiding JS as much as possible***

+Component not as responsive as it could be but changing sizes breaks the output flow IMO.